tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/F_VEH-Editor.md

 Both, primary and secondary retarders, require an [Retarder Torque Loss Input File (.vrlm)](#retarder-loss-torque-input-file-.vrlm).

-###Angular Gear
+###Angledrive

-If an angular gear is used in the vehicle, it can be defined here.
+If an angledrive is used in the vehicle, it can be defined here.
 Three options are available:

-- No angular gear (**default**)
+- None (**default**)
-- Separate angular gear: Use this if the angular gear is measured separately.
+- Separate Angledrive: Use this if the angledrive is measured separately.
 In this case the ratio must be set and the [Transmission Loss Map](#transmission-loss-map) (or an Efficiency value) must also be given.
-- Included in transmission: Use this if the gearbox already includes the transmission losses for the angular gear in the respective transmission loss maps.
+- Included in transmission: Use this if the gearbox already includes the transmission losses for the angledrive in the respective transmission loss maps.

 ###PTO Transmission